Randoseru: Design

-In more conservative schools the color, brand and design is mandated, typically with red as the traditional color for girls and black for boys.
+In more conservative schools the color, brand and design are mandated, typically with red as the traditional color for girls and black for boys.
 More colorful versions such as pink, brown, dark blue, green, blue and even two-tones are also available.
 These varieties have existed since the 1960s but sold poorly due to the lock-step mentality of the education system that gradually began changing in the early 2000s.
 The increased variety of colors is partly as a compromise for parents to retain some tradition within modernized schools which no longer require the use of traditional uniforms or the randoseru.

 A typical randoseru measures roughly 30 cm high by 23 cm wide by 18 cm deep, and features a softer grade of leather or other material on those surfaces which touch the body.
 When empty, it weighs approximately 1.2 kilograms (2.6 pounds).
 However, due to demand for a lighter, more robust randoseru, as of 2004 approximately 70% are made from the synthetic leather Clarino.
 The backpacks have hard leather sides and divided compartments inside.
 They close with a long flap that goes over the entire length of the bag and clips at the bottom.
 Manufacturers usually offer "randoseru" in two sizes, with a slightly larger one sized to hold modern A4 flat files.

 To increase traffic safety for children commuting to and from school, many communities have begun working with The Institute for Traffic Safety (交通安全協会, kōtsū anzen kyōkai) to distribute yellow plastic covers that drape over the back of the randoseru to increase its visibility.